albertattard/quickhacks-source/docs/aws/terraform/s3-cloud-front.md

 ## Terraform

-{% raw_include custom/note.html details="Deployment may take several minute to create all required AWS resources.
+{% include custom/note.html details="Deployment may take several minute to create all required AWS resources.
 Don't be alarmed if a simple deployment of few files take several minutes to complete." %}

 ### File: `terraform.tf`